 - Week 5: Cancelled

-As I’m sure you are aware, the past few weeks have been especially challenging for our country.
+The past few weeks have been especially challenging for our country.
 The One Room Challenge paused last week to stand with the black community and to mourn George Floyd and the racial injustice that persists today.
-While we are continuing the ORC this week, it is important to keep the conversation about anti-racism going and consider actions we each can take.
-Check out this list of resources if you are looking for somewhere to begin.
-You may also see my saved highlights on Instagram to discover BIPOC creators and designers as I continue to share!
+While we are continuing the ORC this week, it is important to keep the conversation about anti-racism going and take action.

 While planning our board and batten wall, I saved a lot of inspirational designs!
 Here are a few of my favorites.
-(Check out my wall trim Pinterest board for more.)
+Check out my Pinterest board for more.